milovanpinxteren/WCST/ReadMe.md

 - User selects criterea for player
   - e.g. Left back, younger than 25, attacking (lots of crosses), not aggresive (least yellow/red cards)
 - Model finds player
-- Show stats/visualization of the player, compared to other players who fit the criterea and average
+- Model finds info on external site and internal database and makes a dict of dicts of dicts with all relevant info
+- Passes to frontend, JS + HTML + ChartJS do visualizations and interactions

 ## User Input Form stucture